wasi-shah/Docker-AKS/AKS DevOps/02 Terraform with Azure/Readme.md

 ```
 > [!Important]
 > At this point running either terraform plan or terraform apply should allow Terraform to run using the Service Principal to authenticate.
+# Store Terraform state in Azure Storage
+Terraform state is used to reconcile deployed resources with Terraform configurations.
+State allows Terraform to know what Azure resources to add, update, or delete.
+State storage is key for all terraform resources and it should be deleted at any point of time even accidentally.

 # Demos
 <details>